 Now that you have a Tails device, you can shutdown your computer and start using Tails without altering your existing operating system.

 Put the Tails DVD into the CD/DVD drive and restart the computer.
-You should see a welcome screen prompting you to choose your language.
+You should the Tails boot menu.

 Shutdown the computer, plug your device, and start the computer.
-You should see a welcome screen prompting you to choose your language.
+You should see the Tails boot menu.

 For more detailed instruction on how to boot from USB you can read About.com: How To Boot your Computer from a Bootable USB Device.